 Before signing up for any credit card, do some research to ensure the company you're dealing with is a legitimate business.
 Any "bank" that requires a deposit for anything other than a secured credit card is likely just fishing for fools.

 In the age of the internet, it's more important than ever to stay safe when seeking credit card offers.
 It might feel like you have hundreds of amazing options online, but it's important to weed out offers that will do more harm than good.
 A little caution on the front end can help you avoid a lot of pain down the road.

 Interested in finding the best card for your credit needs?
-Instead of combing the internet for a trustworthy offer — we've already discussed how tricky that can be — our Credit Card Match service can connect you with credit card offers from a variety of credible lenders.
+Instead of combing the internet for a trustworthy offer — we've already discussed how tricky that can be — our Credit Card Finder service can connect you with credit card offers from a variety of credible lenders.